peacfuljoh/predictive-analytics-ytvideos/README.md

 ## APIs

-APIs are implemented as FastAPI processes.
+APIs are implemented as FastAPI processes with an OpenAPI spec and associated Swagger docs.

 To launch the `raw_data` API process on the command line (at repo root level):
 `PYTHONPATH=/home/nuc/crawler python src/api/raw_data/main.py`